SchweizerischeBundesbahnen/scion-toolkit/docs/projects-overview.md

 ***

 - [**SCION Microfrontend Platform**][link-scion-microfrontend-platform]\
-  SCION Microfrontend Platform helps to implement a microfrontend architecture using iframes.
+  SCION Microfrontend Platform enables you to successfully implement a framework-agnostic microfrontend architecture by providing you with fundamental APIs for client-side communication, embedding microfrontends, and navigating between the microfrontends.
 It is a lightweight, web stack agnostic library that has no user-facing components and does not dictate any form of application structure.
-SCION Microfrontend Platform provides API for microfrontends to communicate with each other across origin, allows embedding microfrontends using a web component and enables routing between microfrontends.

 - [**SCION Workbench** <img src="/docs/logo/angular.svg" alt="Angular agnostic" title="Angular agnostic">][link-scion-workench]\
   SCION Workbench facilitates the development of Angular web applications that require a complex workbench layout of multiple views and windows.
 Views are shown within tabs which can be flexibly arranged and dragged around by the user.